 Emir Timur

-The Turco-Islamic Legacy
+The Turkish-Islamic Legacy

-Game of a Genius: Timur & Chess
+The Game of a Genius: Timur & Chess

 Emir Timur was a passionate chess master who mirrored his unparalleled strategic genius on the battlefield onto the game board.
 Over time, he found the standard 8x8 chessboard too narrow and simple for his brilliant mind.
 He needed a much deeper game to reflect the complexity of his massive armies, war elephants, catapults, and siege strategies: the 10x11 'Shatranj Kamil' (Perfect Chess), comprising 112 squares.